SemKirkels/IoT_Taak_2/README.md

 # Blogpost IoT_Taak_2

 ## 1. What is infrastructure as code?
 For me infrastructure as code is all the code that manages a process.
-I think that infrastructure as code ensures that an application can be easily distributed an in for example docker.
+I think that infrastructure as code ensures that an application can be easily distributed in for example docker.

 ## 2. Why do I think IaC is useful